Project 2: Climate Simulator

 This second image demonstrates that the climbing global temperatures will carry disproportionate impacts on local regions across the globe.

-3. Setup: Download the project’s stencil code from here.
+2. Setup: Download the project’s stencil code from the link above.

-4. Design Check: Complete the Design Check questions due by Oct.
-18th at 10pm EST
+3. Design Check: Complete the Design Check questions due by October 18th at 10:00 PM ET.

 Project Component Details

 The display is implemented for you in display.py.
-It has two buttons: the play/pause button, which starts calling the simulator’s advance_year method 10 times per second until it is paused, and the step button, which calls advance_year once.
+It has one button: the step button, which calls advance_year once.
 The rest of the interface displays the countries and temperatures reported by the simulator, as well as the current year.

 As you’re working with all these different modules, keep in mind the way they depend on each other: